 Walk along the coastal road towards the center of the city and pass the fish and fruit market to reach the black and white, palm lined, cobbled coastal road, and take a seat at one of the benches and watch the local residents going about their daily business.
 Here the fishermen moor their boats to sell fresh fish.
 Very often you will get the chance to see the loggerhead turtles coming to eat fish from the boats.

 On the south side of this wide pedestrianised street sits Kabana (Bell) Square with it’s historic Clock Tower.
 The tower was re-constructed after the devastating earthquake of 1953.
 When the French came to Kefalonia they burned the Libro D’oro (the Golden Book of Noblemen) and planted the tree of freedom signing the end of the Venetian occupation and the birth of the radical movement.
-In the square call into Down the Rabbit Hole to buy handmade jewellery.
 On the other side of Lithostroto towards the main squares, you can find the Catholic church on the left, and next to it a small exhibition for the Acqui Divison.
-Just off the main street at 14, Korgialenios Str is the Museum of Radio and Telecommunication.
-Back on the Lithostroto you will find Saint Spyridon Church with a variety of coffee shops to enjoy while the kids play around, make sure to keep a look out for local and traditional products, especially sweets.
+Continuing along the Lithostroto you will find Saint Spyridon Church with a variety of coffee shops to enjoy while the kids play around, make sure to keep a look out for local and traditional products, especially sweets.
 At the end there is a square with the Court Building and Kefalos Municipal theatre which holds performances, screenings and exhibitions throughout the year.
 If you take the street from the side of the left theatre you will find Korgalenios Library and Museum of Folklore History , where you can explore all facets of urban and rural life (i.e. dress code, costumes, household furnishings and fittings, family and social life, entertainment, folk and popular art, etc), as well as ecclesiastic art and the worship rituals of Kefalonians.
 Just next to the Museum you can see a traditional building that has not been destroyed by the earthquake.

 Back on the main road again – at the extension of the Lithostroto towards the main square, you will pass the Archeological Museum (temporarily closed after structural damage), the Municipality building on your right and then Focas Cosmetatos Foundation with personal collections and publications as well as a great collection of photos from before the earthquake of 1953.

 Now you have reached the main square of Argostoli.
 Vallianos Square is named after one of the greater benefactors of Kefalonia, you can see his statue here.
 Some of the main events of the year take place in the square, such as the Carnival, concerts, and Christmas village.
-The square has a number of open air cafes where one can relax while the kids can play around, CrepaLand is good for a stop.
-The road with the palm trees has a big selection of restaurants and bars and ends up at the Municipal Swimming pool and on your right you will find the Tourist Information Center.
+The square has a number of open air cafes where one can relax while the kids can play around.
+The road of the palm trees has a big selection of restaurants and bars and ends up at the Municipal Swimming pool and on your right you will find the Tourist Information Center.